What is Hedging? Is it the Key To Limit Losses?

 What is Hedging?

-For example, if you are concerned that the price of gold will decrease, you can finalize a futures contract on gold.
 If the price of gold does decrease, the investor will make a profit on their futures contract, offsetting their loss on their physical gold investment.

-By diversifying your portfolio, you can reduce your exposure to market volatility and limit potential losses.
 This must have given you a clear picture of what hedging is, why is hedging important and how it can be done using various ways.
 Now we will also study different curves of this hedging circle.

 Firstly, let’s understand that it's worth noting that hedging is not a guaranteed way to limit losses.